camunda/camunda-8-js-sdk/README.md

 The Zeebe worker receives custom headers as `job.customHeaders`.
 The `ZBClient.createWorker()` method accepts a `customHeadersDto` to control the behavior of custom header parsing of number values and provide design-time type information.

 This follows the same strategy as the job variables, as previously described.

+## Zeebe User Tasks

+From 8.5, you can use Zeebe user tasks.
+See the documentation on [how to migrate to Zeebe user tasks](https://docs.camunda.io/docs/apis-tools/tasklist-api-rest/migrate-to-zeebe-user-tasks/).

+The SDK supports the Zeebe REST API.
+Be sure to set the `ZEEBE_REST_ADDRESS` either via environment variable or configuration field.